surfer190/fixes/docs/jenkins/jenkins-host-key-verification-failed-when-testing-ssh.md

 You will probably get something about no permission to `/dev/tty`

-THe only way to fix this I have found is to specifiy the shell to use when switching to the `jenkins` user:
+The only way to fix this I have found is to specifiy the shell to use when switching to the `jenkins` user:

 `sudo su -s /bin/bash jenkins`